-Every dog is different, so the short answer is... it depends.
-There are many factors that impact your dog’s daily exercise needs such as age, health complications, and breed (or a mix of breeds).
+Every dog is different, so the short answer is: it depends.
+Many factors impact your dog’s daily exercise needs, such as age, health complications, and breed (or a mix of breeds).

 Puppy exercise ideas:

-Puppies do best with lots of short bursts of play and walk, puppies in this instance are much like human babies.
-They need mental and physical stimulation but also need a lot of rest throughout the day.
-Since puppies are typically still learning, socializing, and exploring exercising your puppy can be very easy and fun!
-Once your puppy has their shots and it is safe to venture outside, take them on short walks in different areas exposing them to different sights, sounds, people, friendly dogs, and different surfaces.
+Puppies do best with lots of short bursts of play and walking; in this instance, puppies are much like human babies.
+They need mental and physical stimulation alongside a lot of rest throughout the day.
+Since puppies are typically still learning, socializing, and exploring, exercising your puppy can be very easy and fun!
+Once your puppy has their shots, and it is safe to venture outside, take them on short walks in different areas exposing them to different sights, sounds, people, friendly dogs, and different surfaces.

 For More: 5 Benefits of Socializing Your Dog.

-Another great way to give your puppy mental exercise is to play with them with their toys or running around the house or backyard.
+Another great way to give your young dog mental exercise is to play with them with their toys or run around the house or backyard.
 We all know that training is important for our pups, so take this time to teach them the basics as well as some fun tricks!

 Adult Dog Exercise Ideas:

 Dogs typically need the most exercise during the adult years of their life.
 Their body is fully developed, and they have not yet started slowing down from aging.
-Dogs will often get very bored during adulthood so do not forget to keep up with that mental exercise as well!
-Keep in mind your dogs breed during this stage of their life; working dogs like German Shepherds and Belgian Malinois will need much more exercise than breeds like an English Bulldogs or Basset Hounds.
+Dogs will often get very bored during adulthood, so do not forget to keep up with that mental exercise as well!
+Keep in mind your dog's breed during this stage of their life; working dogs like German Shepherds and Belgian Malinois will need much more exercise than breeds like English Bulldogs or Basset Hounds.

 Senior dog exercise ideas:

-Most importantly have fun and grow your bond with your pup!
+Most importantly, have fun and bond with your pup!